 Joan of Arc, a young French peasant woman in the 15th century, believed she was commanded by God to unite the French people and repel the English invaders.
 She led the French army in a crushing victory at Orleans in 1429, a victory that severely crippled the English attempt to conquer France during the Hundred Years War.
 Two years later, Joan was captured by the Burgundians who were collaborating with the French against the English and she was put on trial and burned at the stake.

 Joan was born in the small town of Domrémy in 1412.
-At the time of her birth, there was conflict between the Dauphin Charles, son and heir to the Valois King Charles VI and the Lancastrian English King Henry VI.
-The dispute was over the empty French throne and control over French lands.
+In 1420, the Treaty of Troyes had been ratified making the heir of the Lancastsrian English King Henry V King of France and disinheriting the Dauphin Charles, son of King Charles VI.
+The Dauphin was forced to regain territory occupied by the English and to gain back the throne he rightfully felt was his.
 King Henry was in alliance with Philip the Good, Duke of Burgundy and their armies were occupying much of the northern part of the kingdom of France.

 At the end of 1427, five years after his father’s death, Charles had still not been crowned king.
 All of his hopes to ascend the throne, unite the French people and oust the English invaders had faded.
 To make matters worse, Reims, the traditional city for the coronation of French kings, was well within English held territory.
 As long as the French king remained uncrowned, the Dauphin’s rightful claim to be king was subject to challenge.